DallanQ/citadels/QA.md

 >  In the rules it says that the witch does get the extra gold and the extra cards, but since the merchant and architect get to act out that phase of their turn do they also get the extra gold/extra card, and thus the ability is performed twice- once by the merchant/architect and once by the witch?
 Or does the witch just "steal" the ability even if the ability takes place in the "take an action" phase of their turn?

-**Each ability is used only once: either by the player (if he isn't selected) or the witch if she bewitches that character:** At the beginning of their turn, each player may take an action.
+**Each ability is used only once: either by the player (if he isn't selected) or the witch if she bewitches that character:**
+At the beginning of their turn, each player may take an action.
+An action is 1) take 2 gold -OR- 2) Draw 2 District cards keeping only one.
+The Witch says to take one of these actions first, then declare your "victim."
+So at this point you would only take 2 gold or 2 cards, keeping one.
 When the Victim comes up, they get an action as well but can't use the special ability of their character.
 So they only get 2 gold or 2 cards, keeping one.
-Their turn is now over.
-The witch then resumes her turn and can use the special ability of the character.
+There turn is now over.
+The witch then resumes her turn and can use the special ability of the character "(including the gold bonus of the Merchant or the two card bonus of the Architect)" in her own city.

+So if the player bewtiched the Arcitect, the Witch may now draw 2 more cards and build up to 3 buildings.
+If she bewitches the merchant, she would get 1 extra gold piece now plus 1 gold for all her green buildings.

 [2players-question](https://boardgamegeek.com/thread/812294/2players-question)